Table of Contents

 Posterior Abdominal Wall

 The posterior abdominal wall is a complex musculoskeletal structure formed by the posterior abdominal muscles, their fascia, the lumbar vertebrae, and the pelvic girdle.
-The posterior abdominal wall is supported by the 12th thoracic (T12) and all 5 of the lumbar vertebrae (L1-L5).
+The posterior abdominal wall is supported by the 12th thoracic vertebrae (T12) and the lumbar spine (L1-L5).
 It is related to the lower thoracic and lumbar vertebrae, the abdominal aorta, and the inferior vena cava as well as important retroperitoneal organs like the kidneys, the suprarenal glands, the pancreas, and the duodenum.

 Boundaries of the Posterior Abdominal Wall